njmorales/cse15l-lab-reports/lab-report-3-week-6.md

 * I used the `scp.java -r` command to copy my MarkdownParse directory into a file called "markdown-parse-scp-demo" on my ieng6 account.

 ## 2. Compiling and running the copied code
-* Screenshot of test output:
+* Screenshot of remote test output:
 ![Image](mdparse_scp-r_remote_run.png)

 * As you can see here after logging into my remote account, the code from my MarkdownParse directory successfully copied into my ieng6 account under the file "markdown-parse-scp-demo".
 I then ran the command `make test` to compile and run the MarkdownParseTest class using the `makefile` that we created in the week 6 lab.
 The output shows that the tests compiled and ran successfully.